Discover the secrets guarded by this mysterious Egyptian figure, who once acted in the most celebrated drama of Ancient Egypt.

 The images above show a facial reconstruction of Iufenamun.
 The first shows a plaster model of the skull created from CT scans.
 The medical artist used this model as the foundation upon which to build up the facial muscles and skin in clay, before casting the completed face in bronze.

-Before the mummy and coffin base could go on display, painstaking conservation work was carried out to repair damage and protect against future harm.
+Before the mummified body and coffin base could go on display, painstaking conservation work was carried out to repair damage and protect against future harm.
 These blog posts explain how this was done.

-The mummy and coffin base of Iufenamun, together with his facial reconstruction and the lid of Tjentwerethequa, is on display in the Discoveries gallery, which showcases some of the Museum’s most treasured objects.
+The mummified body and coffin base of Iufenamun, together with his facial reconstruction and the lid of Tjentwerethequa, is on display in the Discoveries gallery, which showcases some of the Museum’s most treasured objects.